osd/ECUtil.h: 117: FAILED assert(old_size == total_chunk_size) in 0.80.10

 The object doesn't exist, 0.80.11 would have rejected that write with an ENOTSUPP since the offset doesn't match the object size.
 I seem to recall a bug in radosgw which could cause it to not send the initial write?
 Or maybe a bug in the osd which reordered the writes?

-#7 Updated by Samuel Just over 5 years ago
+#7 Updated by Samuel Just about 7 years ago

 The log above only contains two writes on the object at offset 2096640~2096640 and 4193280~1024.
 If it recurs after restarting radosgw, the next step would be to get matching logs on the osd and radosgw